Showing posts with label Thi. Janaki Raman. Show all posts

 “No. I won’t make it anymore.
 I know my condition, Chinna Swamy.
 I thought of going away from this world after seeing that debt being paid off.
 It didn’t happen.
 You do it now.”

 “Some amount of thousand rupees will be in balance.
-I dreamt living in the fantasy of visiting Kashi with that amount.
+I dreamt of living in the fantasy of visiting Kashi with that amount.
 It didn’t also happen.
 You and your wife go to Kashi and bathe in Ganga, bearing me in your hearts.
-And you can use that amount for travel expenses in train and other lodging requirements.
+And you can use that amount for travel expenses on trains and other lodging requirements.
 You must not bear a penny of expenses from your pocket.”

 The next day, there reduced the total count of my family by one.
 ‘Is it for what you were born, lived, and died meaninglessly, just to pay off the debt your husband had left?’